Daisy Duck: Appearance

-Daisy is a white duck with an orange bill and legs.
+Daisy is a white duck with an orange beak and legs.
 She usually has indigo eyeshadow, long distinct eyelashes and ruffled feathers around her lowest region to suggest a skirt.
+Like Donald, she typically doesn't wear pants, although she sometimes wears an actual skirt or longer dresses and clothes to cover her bottom.

 She is usually seen sporting a blouse with puffed short sleeves and a v-neckline.
 She also wears a matching bow, heeled shoes and a single bangle on her wrist.
 The colors of her clothes change very often, but her signature colors are usually purple and pink.

 The creators of the television series Quack Pack, in keeping with their modernization theme, reworked Daisy's character into a career-oriented woman and thus gave her a different appearance to match.
 While keeping with the purple and pink motif, Daisy usually wore long dresses with high-heeled shoes and instead of wearing her trademark hair bow, the feathers atop her head got the same treatment as her tail feathers had before; the animators arranged them in such a manner to appear as if Daisy was sporting a more modern short hairstyle.

 House of Mouse got her a blue and purple employee uniform, with a blue bow, earrings, and a long ponytail.
 In Mickey Mouse Clubhouse, Daisy regained her purple blouse with a purple bow and shoes.
 She also wears a gold bangle and has a short ponytail, similar to the longer one seen in House of Mouse.